PratyushaKumarKar/PratyushaKumarKar/README.md

 - 👋 Hi, I’m @PratyushaKumarKar
-- 👀 I’m interested in C/C++/Java
+- 👀 I’m interested in C/C++
-- 🌱 I’m currently learning Java/Python
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on C/C++/Java
+- 💞️ I’m looking to collaborate on C/C++/Python
 - 📫 How to reach me @PratyushaKumarKar

 <!---